 “Don’t be ashamed to learn from bugs or sand or anything.”

 My Americorps journey really began back when I was in Middle School.
-I volunteered with my father at the Incline Village General Improvement District (IVGID) Public Works Department to help out with their water quality program.
-The volunteers would meet up, get the scientific equipment and instructions before departing into the field.
-I would typically sample along Third Creek or Incline Creek in Incline Village, NV as we wrote down observations, Dissolved Oxygen levels, Turbidity measurements, and Temperature readings among other parameters.
-It was great experience and gave me my foundation in the sciences.
+I volunteered with my father at the Incline Village General Improvement District (IVGID) Public Works Department to help out with their citizen science water quality program.
+The volunteers would meet up, get the scientific equipment, and receive instructions before departing into the field.
+I would typically sample along Third Creek or Incline Creek in Incline Village, Nevada as we wrote down observations, Dissolved Oxygen levels, Turbidity measurements, and Temperature readings among other parameters.
+It was a great experience and gave me my foundation in the sciences.

 I originally applied to become an intern with the IVGID Public Works Department’s Waste Not Program in the spring of 2014.
-I had already been picked up to become a Washoe County Park Aide Ranger however, so this application was foiled.
+I had already been picked up to become a Seasonal Park Aide Ranger with Washoe County Regional Parks and Open Space however, so this application was foiled.
 I was still able to interview with the Waste Not Program staff and ultimately decided to apply for an Americorps position with the Public Works Department as my host site beginning in the fall.
 I got it, pretty quick and simple.
 I was really excited that a position at Incline Village Public Works had worked out for me.

 A part of serving in Americorps besides volunteering at a host site included several group service projects throughout the year.
 Our first service project involved cleaning up litter and large trash items along the Truckee River in Reno, NV along with other Nevada Volunteers organizations.
 Our second project took place during Halloween in which we set up and ran an interactive, kid-friendly haunted house as a part of the Incline Village Trail of Treats and Terror community event.